aburrell/ocbpy/docs/examples/ex_rec.rst

 Selecting Boundaries
 ====================

-Each Boundary [data set]:ref:`bound-data` has a figure of merit that can be used to select quality records.
+Each of the :ref:`bound-data` has a figure of merit that can be used to select quality records.
 The various Boundary classes also contain methods to cycle to the next good record.
 Unlike standard Python indices, the Boundary :py:attr:`rec_ind` must be positive.
-This allows the user to know that no quality Boundaries have been identified.
+This allows the user to know whether or not quality Boundaries have been identified.

 Retrieve a good OCB record
 --------------------------